 A normal runner today will run in conventional running shoes that are heavily cushioned – especially at the heel which will be elevated to allow even more cushioning.
 This artificial springiness encourages the runner to land on their heels running with longer strides.

 This ‘heel-striking’ is what the barefoot runner doesn’t do.
 A barefoot runner takes shorter, faster strides and lands with an almost flat foot, the heel touching down milliseconds after the ball of the foot.
-By doing this, they take advantage of the natural spring in the foot’s arch and the natural damping mechanism of the achilles tendon and calf muscle.
+By doing this, they take advantage of the natural spring in the foot’s arch and the natural damping mechanism of the achilles tendon and calf muscles.
 This ensures the barefoot runner’s weight is evenly spread throughout the whole foot with each step.

 Humans have always run this way, from the African savannahs through to Roger Bannister’s 4 minute mile.

 But in the 1970s, it all changed.
 Modern materials allowed us to create cushioned running shoes and with it running appeared to change forever.
-We thought that the longer stride created by these shoes would allow us to go faster.
+We thought the longer stride created by these shoes would allow us to go faster.

 Running Shoe evolution